 - 1/2 Avocado sliced

-- Place a slice of avocado (1/2) at the end of the cucumber, and roll the cucumber tightly over the avocado.
-Repeat until you've used up all the cucumber slices, tuna, and avocado.
+- Assemble.
+Lay each slice of cucumber down on a flat surface.
+Spread tuna salad over the top of each slice, leaving 1" of cucumber at the end without salad.
+Place a slice of avocado (1/2) at the end of the cucumber, and roll the cucumber tightly over the avocado.
+Repeat until you've used up all the cucumber slices, tuna salad, and avocado.

-- Serve with additional hot sauce, and enjoy!
+- Serve with additional hot sauce, green onions, and sesame seeds.
+Enjoy!

 Fans Also Made These Low Carb Recipes: